Penn ignored suicidal student's pleas for help, parents say in lawsuit

 "Some people were listening, some people were calling CAPS and saying this is a kid who is in trouble," said Carol Nelson Shepherd, the attorney representing Kong's family.
 "The problem is the adequacy in a meaningfulness of the response."

-Court documents, which site Penn's own records, show Olivia had reached out to the university for help nine times in the days leading up to her death.
+Court documents, which cites Penn's own records, show Olivia had reached out to the university for help nine times in the days leading up to her death.

 CAPS, Penn's Counseling and Psychological Service, allegedly never contacted her parents about her mental state.